 Modifiable factors for mental health disorders include:

-- socioeconomic conditions, such whether work is available in the local area
+- socioeconomic conditions, such as whether work is available in the local area

 - a person’s level of social involvement